Haribabu9542/springboot-jwt-security/README.md

 # springboot-normal_security
-Here you can learn how to implement spring security
+Here you can learn how to implement spring jwt token